In traditional business, "key person risk" refers to when a company relies too much on one individual to succeed.

 Other specific use cases may involve setting up a shared account among family members (for, e.g., a trust or estate) or an escrow account (for, e.g., a bet or a sale of property).
 Relatively speaking, multisig is still a niche custody practice among cryptocurrency holders.
 Still, that doesn’t mean your typical crypto user doesn’t use it to custody their coins.

 Multisig provides an extra layer of protection for cryptocurrencies holdings, but it’s not without risks.

 For Bitcoin, multisignature wallet software has come a long way since the early days of Electrum (one of the earliest Bitcoin software wallets, which was also one of the first to support multisig), but it’s still a complex process for less technically savvy users.
-The forthcoming Taproot upgrade, which will enrich Bitcoin’s scripting language to make coding smart contracts easier, will likely improve consumer-grade multisig software.
+The Taproot upgrade, which enriched Bitcoin’s scripting language to make coding smart contracts easier, improved consumer-grade multisig software.

 Each single-signature wallet has an associated seed phrase that allows users to back up and recover their wallets.
 A multisig wallet, however, does not have this backup mechanism; this is part of its design.
 So if you lose the majority of wallets in a multisig and the seed phrases for these wallets, then you lose access to the whole vault (of course, the same could be said for losing the device and seed phrase for a single-signature wallet).